laravel-omaha/cat-friends/README.md

 # Finished Version

-- You may switch to the **dryrun** branch and re-run `php artisan cats:fresh` to see a finished version of the repository.
+To see a finished version of the repository:

+- `git checkout dryrun`
+- `php artisan cats:fresh`